-Here is a short sketch of a few names of God in the Bible that reveal God’s nature.
-These names reveal how the Father and Son relate to another and how God is eternally beneficent and always shares himself.*
+Here is a short sketch of some names of God in the Bible that reveal God’s nature.
+These names reveal how the Father and Son relate to another and how God is eternally beneficent and always shares of himself.*

 Wisdom of God

 In first Corinthians, Paul states, “Christ the power of God and the wisdom of God” (1:24; see also 1 Corinthians 1:30).
 By power, Paul seems to have in mind the power to do what one wishes because he speaks of the non-powerful believers amongst society in verse 26 (see also 2:5).

 As the Wisdom of God, Christ somehow communicates God’s wisdom.
 The Father’s wisdom is the Son.
 In some sense, the Father is wise and yet Christ is Wisdom.

 The connection between the Father and Son—God’s Power and Wisdom—is not entirely clear from 1 Corinthians 1:24.
 But Paul’s comments do reveal something about God.
 Other biblical passages help us to stitch together a deeper understanding of God.

 The Book of Proverbs personifies wisdom and gives her a voice in the eighth chapter.
 According to Proverbs 8, God “brought [wisdom] forth as the first of his works, before his deeds of old” (v.
 22).
 Wisdom continues, “I was formed long ages ago, at the very beginning, when the world came to be” (v.
 23).
 In verse 24, she says, “When there were no watery depths, I was given birth, when there were no springs overflowing with water.”

 Wisdom is God’s first creation and preceded the cosmos.
 In other words, wisdom preceded everything.
 It was at the beginning.
 In the beginning was wisdom, and wisdom was with God.